2019/20 | Conestoga College

 Walk Safe Escort and Patrol Service

 Walk Safe is a Safety and Security Services initiative available at all campuses through the Security Services office for students, employees and visitors.
-At Doon (Kitchener) Campus, there are escort stations strategically situated near Door 1 and Door 6 on Monday-Thursday 6:45 p.m. - 10:45 p.m., September through to April.
+At Doon (Kitchener) Campus, the escort station is place at the parking desk across from the LRC on Monday-Thursday 6:45 p.m. - 10:45 p.m., September through to April.
 All other arrangements for a safety escort can be done by contacting Safety and Security Services.
 For information, call ext.
 3357.

 Any form of violence is not tolerated at Conestoga.
 Any incident of violence must be reported immediately in accordance with this policy to Security Services.